hugadams/PyCD/Actual_Source_Code/index.rst

 What's New:
 ----------

-I finally created this site which is generously hosted by _GitHub.
+I finally created this site which is generously hosted by GitHub_.
 The `source code`_ is available for download; however, the API is not in a tractable state.
 I will address this soon so that others can easily use this package.

 .. _source code: https://github.com/hugadams/PyCD